-What do you think most students would do if they observed a situation where a sexual assault was about to occur?

-- How would they know if a sexual assault was about to occur? - i.
-What does a high risk situation look like? - ii.
-When might alcohol be involved? - Do you think students would take action to prevent these situations? - c.
-What are some reasons that a cadet/midshipman might not take action in this situation? - i.
-When might a student be unsure if a situation was about to lead to sexual assault or harassment? - d.
-Would someone's willingness to step in change depending on if they know the people involved? (ie, the perceived offender or the perceived victim)

-Multiple experiences of sexual assault:

-- 1. If a victim were to experience multiple incidents of unwanted sexual contact, do you think these repeated incidents would be more likely to be from the same offender/perpetrator or different ones? - a.
-Why might multiple incidents come from the same offender? - i.
-How do you think an existing relationship might play a role in multiple incidents of unwanted sexual contact? - What type of existing relationships could play a role in repeat incidences? (i.e. casual friends, intimate partners, same company, both athletes, same extracurricular activity/club) - How does an existing relationship impact the perception of incidence of unwanted sexual contact? - 2.
-Looking at survey results on page 6, we saw in 2016 that victims often indicated experiencing more than one incident of unwanted sexual contact.
-Why do you think this is? - a.
-Are perpetrators getting away with these behaviors because victims do not report it or perpetrators are not charged and punished? - b.
+Facun y Guide 1.
+What do you think most students would do if they observed a situation where a sexual assault was about to occur? a.
+How would they know if a sexual assault was about to occur? i.
+What does a high risk situation look like? iii.
+When wight algebra is a second and a second an When might alcohol be involved?
+Do you think students would take action to prevent these situations? c.
+What are some reasons that a cadet/midshipman might not take action in this situation? i.
+When might a student be unsure if a situation was about to lead to sexual assau or harassment? d.
+Would someone's willingness to step in change depending on if they know the people involved? (ie, the perceived offender or the perceived victim) Multipl e experiences of sexual assault: 1.
+If a victim were to experience multiple incidents of unwanted sexual contact, do you think these repeated incidents would be more likely to be from the same offender/perpetrator or different ones? a.
+Why might multiple incidents come from the same offender? i.
+How do you think an existing relationship might play a role in multiple incidents o unwanted sexual contact?
+What type of existing relationships could play a role in repeat incidences? (i.e. casual friends, intimate partners, same company, both athletes, same extracurricular activity/club) How does an existing relationship impact the perception of incidence of unwanted sexual contact?
+2. Looking at survey results on page 6, we saw in 2016 that victims often indicated experiencing more than one incident of unwanted sexual contact.
+Why do you think this is? a.
+Are perpetrators getting away with these behaviors because victims do not report it or perpetrators are not charged and punished? b.
 Do you think behaviors tend to progress, such as experiences of touching first, followed by more aggressive behaviors?
+Factor s Affecting Sexual Assault: 1.
+Without discussing a specific incident, if you were talking to a cadet/midshipman, what advice would you give them about places or activities where they should be more cautious? a.
+Any specific locations? b.
+On campus or off campus?d.
+How could these places be made safer?
+2. Any specific events? a.
+On an activity away from campus?
+3. Do you think sexual assault and harassment is something that happens more among athletes? a.
+Do peers hold athletes to the same standards? i.
+Why do you think standards might differ for athletes?
+4. What would you tell a cadet/midshipman to look for as an indicator of a threat?